Ledgerback/DGSF/Action Plans/Action Plan for V1.0.md

 		- Develop a better version of the DAO Index questionnaire
 	- Tasks:
 		- Determine questions to add, modify, or remove from the V0.9 questionnaire
+		- Review questions from Questionnaire V0.9
+		- Review responses from assessments with Questionnaire V0.9
 	- Goal:
 		- Develop a dashboard for searching and filtering through the DAO Index data repository
 	- Tasks: